eZmaxinc/eZmax-SDK-go/docs/EzsignfoldersignerassociationResponseCompound.md

 NewEzsignfoldersignerassociationResponseCompoundWithDefaults instantiates a new EzsignfoldersignerassociationResponseCompound object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetObjUser

+`func (o *EzsignfoldersignerassociationResponseCompound) GetObjUser() EzsignfoldersignerassociationResponseCompoundUser`

+GetObjUser returns the ObjUser field if non-nil, zero value otherwise.

+### GetObjUserOk

+`func (o *EzsignfoldersignerassociationResponseCompound) GetObjUserOk() (*EzsignfoldersignerassociationResponseCompoundUser, bool)`

+GetObjUserOk returns a tuple with the ObjUser field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjUser

+`func (o *EzsignfoldersignerassociationResponseCompound) SetObjUser(v EzsignfoldersignerassociationResponseCompoundUser)`

+SetObjUser sets ObjUser field to given value.

+### HasObjUser

+`func (o *EzsignfoldersignerassociationResponseCompound) HasObjUser() bool`

+HasObjUser returns a boolean if a field has been set.

+### GetObjEzsignsigner

+`func (o *EzsignfoldersignerassociationResponseCompound) GetObjEzsignsigner() EzsignsignerResponseCompound`

+GetObjEzsignsigner returns the ObjEzsignsigner field if non-nil, zero value otherwise.

+### GetObjEzsignsignerOk

+`func (o *EzsignfoldersignerassociationResponseCompound) GetObjEzsignsignerOk() (*EzsignsignerResponseCompound, bool)`

+GetObjEzsignsignerOk returns a tuple with the ObjEzsignsigner field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjEzsignsigner

+`func (o *EzsignfoldersignerassociationResponseCompound) SetObjEzsignsigner(v EzsignsignerResponseCompound)`

+SetObjEzsignsigner sets ObjEzsignsigner field to given value.

+### HasObjEzsignsigner

+`func (o *EzsignfoldersignerassociationResponseCompound) HasObjEzsignsigner() bool`

+HasObjEzsignsigner returns a boolean if a field has been set.

 ### GetPkiEzsignfoldersignerassociationID